UK shale fracking not risking quakes, dirty water

 The scientists and engineers said the force of seismic activity caused by hydraulic fracturing in the UK was smaller than tremors which Britons have been used to for decades due to coal-mining activity.

-Environmentalists have criticized shale gas fracking on concerns that its drilling fluids contaminate groundwater.
+Environmentalists have criticised shale gas fracking on concerns that its drilling fluids contaminate groundwater.

 Friday’s report said when fracking takes place at depths of many hundreds of meters, water contamination is low and that leaks and spills from wells can be prevented when developers use best practice standards.